rafaelcamargo/portfolio/src/scripts/blog/posts/english/elements-with-multiple-borders-using-pure-css.md

 title: Elements with multiple borders using pure CSS
 date: 2023-05-28
 description: Although very powerful, even CSS has its limitations.
 One of the moments in which you perfectly realize this is when you need to set multiple borders for a single element.
-With some creativity, however, it’s quite possible to code the style you wish.
+With some creativity, however, it's quite possible to code the style you wish.
 keywords: multiple borders, css, elements, outline, box-shadow

 ---